 About Musa acuminata

-Musa acuminata (banana) is native to tropical South and Southeast Asia and is cultivated throughout the tropics.
-Grown primarily for its fruit, rich in starch, banana is the most popular fruit in industrialized countries.
+Musa acuminata (banana, 2n=22) is native to tropical South and Southeast Asia and is cultivated throughout the tropics.
+Grown primarily for its fruit, rich in starch, banana is the most popular fruit in industrialised countries.
 Cultivars mainly involve Musa acuminata (A-genome) and Musa balbisiana (B-genome) and are sometimes diploid but generally triploid.
-Banana is the first non-grass monocotyledon to be sequenced, making it an important genome for the comparative analysis of plants.
+Banana was the first non-grass monocotyledon to be sequenced, making it an important genome for the comparative analysis of plants.
 This sequence corresponds to a doubled-haploid plant of cultivar Pahang.

 Taxonomy ID 214687

 What can I find?
 Homologues, gene trees, and whole genome alignments across multiple species.

 This species currently has no variation database.
 However you can process your own variants using the Variant Effect Predictor: